 China’s Wison (Nantong) Heavy Industry has officially started building a floating LNG producer that Italy’s Eni will install in Congo.

-To mark the construction start, the unit of Wison Offshore & Marine held a steel-cutting ceremony on January 17 for the Eni Marine XII Congo LNG project.
+To mark the construction start, the unit of Wison Offshore & Marine held a ceremony on January 17 for the Eni Marine XII Congo LNG project.

 Over 200 people attended the ceremony, including officials from Wison, Eni, and others, according to a statement by Wison Offshore & Marine.